huangjy-pku/huangjy-pku.github.io/_pages/about.md

 - I am also a long-term research intern at [Beijing Institute for General Artificial Intelligence (BIGAI)](https://www.bigai.ai/), affiliated with General Vision Lab and mentored by [Dr. Siyuan Huang](https://siyuanhuang.com/).

-- My research interests include general-purpose vision, multi-modal learning, embodied AI, vision-language-robotics, statistical models, *etc*.
-My recent work encompasses developing embodied generalist agents capable of grounding and following human instructions.
+- My research interests include general-purpose vision, multi-modal learning, scene understanding, embodied AI, *etc*.
+Currently I am working on embodied generalist agents that can understand 3D scenes and human instructions, and follow instructions to interact with the 3D world.

 <!-- Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.